They call me Mum. Everyone calls me Mum now. Or Mummy. I had a name before. Where did that go?

 Post show events

-Tue 25 Nov (after 11.00 show): Featuring Candice Davis, Founder of After Birth London, a website for resources for postnatal mums, Roxanne Keynejad, Consultant Perinatal Psychiatrist and Senior Lecturer at King’s College London and Dr. Susan Pawlby, Developmental Clinical Psychologist.
-More speakers TBC.
+Tue 25 Nov (after 11.00 show): Featuring Candice Davis, Founder of Afterbirth London, a website for resources for postnatal mums; Claire Dugan, Birth Doula, Breastfeeding Consultant, Hypnobirthing Teacher and Founder of A Mother Space; Rebecca Selbie, (M)otherway Therapist and Motherhood Coach; Dr. Susan Pawlby MA PhD, Developmental Clinical Psychologist.

 Supported using public funding by the National Lottery through Arts Council England.